-Local property experts at ESPC have been looking at the best areas for professionals to live in and around Edinburgh.
+As a city which boasts plenty of jobs, restaurants, museums and green spaces, Edinburgh is home to a lot of professionals.
+And local property experts have been looking at the best areas in the city for professionals to live in.
 Professionals are easily catered for locally with the array of flats available to buy including traditional tenement styles with period features and low maintenance new build developments.
 Whether you want to live in a property in the city centre, by the sea or in nearby commuter towns, here are the areas that will best suit professionals.

 Just minutes from the renowned shopping establishments on Edinburgh’s George Street and Princes Street, the ESPC has highlighted that the West End enjoys all the benefits of city centre living without the hustle and bustle.
 The West End is also one of Edinburgh’s most beautiful areas and The West End Conservation Area even forms part of the UNESCO Edinburgh World Heritage Site.